strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/deployment/strapi-cloud.md

 1. From the **Projects** page, click the **Create Project** button.
 You are prompted to **Connect with GitHub**.

 ::: tip
-Connect the GitHub account that owns the repository or repositories you want to deploy.
+Connect the GitHub account and/or Organizations that own the repository or repositories you want to deploy.
 This can be different from the account that owns the Strapi Cloud account.

 You will be redirected to GitHub to authorize Strapi Cloud to access your repository.
 :::